mourisl/T1K/README.md

 Described in:

-Song, L., Cohen, D., Ouyang, Z. et al. T1K: immune repertoire reconstruction from bulk and single-cell RNA-seq data.
+Song, L., et al. T1K: efficient and accurate KIR and HLA genotyping with next-generation sequencing data

 	Copyright (C) 2018- and GNU GPL by Li Song, Heng Li